 Some students with additional needs may require a reduced timetable for a short period or for a longer time as appropriate.
 Students who suffer from severe anxiety or who have been out of school due to emotional or medical needs, may need a slow integration back into the classroom.
 In the longer term, a small number of students may have reduced option choices due to either learning, medical or emotional needs.
-These students will either have supervised study in the Oak Suite or the Polaris building, depending on their individual circumstances.
-They will complete classwork set by teachers.
+These students can have supervised study in the Inclusion Room and will complete classwork or revision set by teachers.